JakeTruscott/American-Legal-Lexicon/docs/index.md

 nav_order: 1
 ---

-# Welcome to My Site
+# The American Legal Lexicon

 This is the homepage of your professional website.
 Use it to introduce yourself or your project.